CenturyLinkCloud/PublicKB/Support/how-do-i-submit-a-feature-request.md

 ### Description (Goal/Purpose)

-CenturyLink Cloud releases software updates every month, and we're focused on delivering customer-driven innovation.
+Lumen Cloud releases software updates every month, and we're focused on delivering customer-driven innovation.
 This article outlines the preferred mechanisms for requesting new features.

 ### Detailed Steps